The Cloud and Data Loss: How to Protect Your Organization's Critical Data

 Train Your Employees

 You can reduce insider data loss by training users on security policies and common social engineering scams, such as phishing attempts.
-Human error is a leading cause in data being compromised when faced with social engineering attacks or lack of proper education.
+Human error is a leading cause of data being compromised when faced with social engineering attacks or lack of proper education.

 Hacker Targets Iowa School District